-MailChimp’s built-in segmentation builder is pretty easy to use, but some of our more advanced users just want a super-fast way to manually upload a list of email addresses to build a segment (like a “do not email” segment, or maybe some complex segment that only they can build with their proprietary e-commerce systems).
-Since these aren’t dynamically constructed in our app, we call them “static segments.”
-Most people build these and then upload to MailChimp via our API, or with our new Hairball app.
+MailChimp’s built-in segmentation builder is pretty easy to use, but some of our more advanced users just want a super-fast way to manually upload a list of email addresses to build a segment (like a "do not email" segment, or maybe some complex segment that only they can build with their proprietary e-commerce systems).
+Since these aren’t dynamically constructed in our app, we call them "static segments."
+Most people build these and then upload to MailChimp via our API.
 Well, in v6.7 we’ve exposed this functionality within the MailChimp interface for anybody to use.
 Screenshots and tutorials are in the works.

 Daily Deals Industry

 We thought it might be cool interesting for geeks if we did a wrap up of 2011 at MailChimp.
 One thing that came to mind was how many Groupon-style "daily deal" sites signed on to our service.
 There was definitely a trend there.
 We want to do an analysis of how this industry performed (anonymized and in aggregate, of course).
 However, we first had to make it an actual industry in our system (for those of you who don’t know, specifying your industry will show you how you compare to your peers):